z3usy/knife-inventory/README.md

 knife-inventory
 ===============

-A Chef Knife Plugin to Inventory your environment and output to CSV
+A Chef Knife Plugin to Inventory Your Environment and Output to CSV or HTML

-## Place the files
+## Installation

 Copy these files to the plugin directory of your chef installation.

-You could also symlink the files in this repo, or simply specify this repo as a place to look for plugins in your knife configuration

 ## Usage